AlexanderHaislip/OpenStackTimeline/README.md

 Rackspace brings Swift, NASA brings Nova.
 The two organizations agree to share code, open source it all and a technical meritocracy is born.

-###Andrews and McKenty visit EOP, discuss possibilities for broader federal cloud initiative
+###Andrews and McKenty Visit the Executive Office of the President to Discuss Possibilities for Broader Federal Cloud Initiative
 11 June 2010

 http://www.flickr.com/photos/joshuamckenty/4730823411/